duylam/pi-camera/apps/pi-camera-client/README.md

 ## 1.2.
 On Raspberry Pi

-1. Equip Raspberry Pi (tested on Pi 3 Model B) with OS 8 Jessie (tested)
+1. Equip Raspberry Pi (tested on Pi 3 Model B on OS 8 Jessie)
 1. [Install Camera module](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera)
   - The Camera can be damaged easily due to [Electrostatic discharge](https://en.wikipedia.org/wiki/Electrostatic_discharge) (see more [here](https://raspberrypi.stackexchange.com/questions/12265/how-to-protect-rpi-camera-from-esd)).
 Therefore, **DO NOT** touch the camera while it connects to Pi and the Pi's power is on.
   - To verify the Camera works, run `raspistill -o /tmp/image.jpg`.
 If there is no error then the Camera module works ok

-3. Run `bash scripts/pi/setup.sh` for system dependenies
+3. (Once) Run `bash scripts/setup-pi.sh` for system dependenies
-1. Run `bash scripts/pi/dev-setup.sh` for development utilities

 # 2. Development workflow